This article discusses poisoning from mercury.

 There have been cases of mercury being injected under the skin, which can cause fever and rash.

 Unlike elemental mercury, inorganic mercury is usually poisonous when swallowed.
 Depending on how much is swallowed, symptoms may include:

 - Bloody diarrhea and vomiting

 If inorganic mercury enters your bloodstream, it can attack the kidneys and brain.
 Permanent kidney damage and kidney failure may occur.
 A large amount in the bloodstream may cause massive blood and fluid loss from diarrhea and kidney failure, leading to death.

 Organic mercury can cause sickness if it is breathed in, eaten, or placed on the skin over long periods of time.
 Usually, organic mercury causes problems over years or decades, not right away.
 This means that being exposed to small amounts of organic mercury every day for years will likely cause symptoms to appear later.
-But, a single large exposure can also cause problems.
+A single large exposure, however, can also cause problems.